Nicole215/honeylove/README.md

 Brown and a light yellow were chosen as the colors to represent the colors of honey and bees.
 The brown frame around each content reminds of honeycomb-frames.
 ### Fonts
 "Open Sans" was chosen for it's simple look, with a backup font of sans-serif.
 It was chosen for its unobtrusive look, what makes it easy to read.
 The font was selected from [Google Fonts](https://fonts.google.com/).
+# Features
+Honeylove is designed and structured to make accessing information as easy for the user as possible.
+### Existing Features
+#### Navigation Bar
+The navigation bar is present at the top of all pages of the site.
+It includes links to Home page, Bees page, Honey page and Contact page.
+It is fully visible in mobile version as well, to provide an overview of the content and make navigation easy.
+The current page is highlighted with a brownish underline.
+#### Video on landing page
+I have decided against a hero image and instead imbedded a short video of the beekeeper working on the bees.
+The video gives a quick preview of what to expect during a visit.
+#### Main Content
+All main sections throughout the site maintain a consistent layout and styling.
+Whilest the styling reminds of honeycomb-frames, this design also makes it easier for the user to know which picture and information goes together.
+Only the landing page sticks out by not having a frame around the information provided.
+#### Footer
+The footer element contains 3 icons, linking to the main social media platforms.
+The footer is consistent throughout all pages.
+The icons are styled in the sites primary color.
+#### Address and Map iframe
+On the last page of the site the users can find the address with a map iframe.
+#### Contact Form
+Also on the last page of the site the user will find a contact form to fill in either a desire to visit the bees or buy honey.
+This is mainly to check availability beforehand.
+Name and email are mandotory fields.
+Submitting the form will take the user to the form dump page provided by Code Institute.
+### Future Features
+Include shipping costs
+To provide a better experience for vendors, I would include a table containing shipping costs.